 Suggested Metadata Elements

-In general, the University of Arizona Libraries suggests the following metadata elements.
+In the absence of a standard in your discipline, the University of Arizona Libraries suggests the following metadata elements.
 In their simplest form, these can be included as part of a readme file.
 The UA Research Data Repository (ReDATA) readme template contains a minimal set of elements.